-A Municipal Shellfish Digging Clamming License is required.
+A Municipal Shellfish Digging License is required.
 It is unlawful for any person to dig or take shellfish from the shores and flats of this Municipality without having a current license issued by this Municipality as provided by this Ordinance.

-A Commercial clammer Digger must also have a valid State of Maine Commercial Shellfish License issued by the Department of Marine Resources in order to harvest shellfish commercially.
+A Commercial Digger must also have a valid State of Maine Commercial Shellfish License issued by the Department of Marine Resources in order to harvest shellfish commercially.
 Shellfish licenses are not required in order to dig and take no more than one peck in the State Park areas where and when it is lawful to do so.

-A. Designation and Scope, and Qualification:
+A. Designation, Scope, and Qualification:

 - 1. Resident Commercial Shellfish License: The license is available to residents of the Town of Freeport at a minimum age of thirteen (13) and entitles the holder to engage in the activities of commercial harvesting of shellfish in accordance with the ordinance and conservation measures of this Municipality. - 2.
-Nonresident Commercial Shellfish License: The license is available to nonresidents of this Municipality at a minimum age of thirteen (13) and entitles the holder to engage in the activities of commercial harvesting of shellfish in accordance with the ordinance and conservation measures of this Municipality. - (3) Special Pilot Apprentice Resident Commercial Shellfish License.
-In 2024, five (5) Apprentice licenses are available to residents of Freeport who are between the ages of fourteen (14) and thirty-two (32) years old on May 1, 2024, and who do not possess a shellfish license from any other municipal or regional shellfish program.
-This Apprentice license entitles the holder to engage in the activities of commercial harvesting of shellfish in accordance with the ordinance and conservation measures of this Municipality and subject to the qualifications as outlined in 32-601 B (1) (4). - (4) Special Pilot Apprentice Nonresident Commercial Shellfish License.
+Nonresident Commercial Shellfish License: The license is available to nonresidents of this Municipality at a minimum age of thirteen (13) and entitles the holder to engage in the activities of commercial harvesting of shellfish in accordance with the ordinance and conservation measures of this Municipality. - (3) Special Pilot Apprentice Commercial Shellfish License.
+In 2023, an Apprentice license is available to residents of the Town of Freeport who are between the ages of fourteen (14) and thirty-two (32) years old on May 1 of 2023, and who do not possess a shellfish license from any other municipal shellfish program, which entitles the holder to engage in the activities of commercial harvesting of shellfish in accordance with the ordinance and conservation measures of this Municipality and subject to the following qualifications: - (a) Each Apprentice must be sponsored and overseen by a current commercial resident or non- resident clammer ("Sponsor") that has held their commercial license in Freeport for five (5) consecutive years (i.e. since May 2015).
+Paperwork stating the Apprentice/Sponsor relationship must be